The Bar-Steward Sons of Val Doonican discography: T'South 0 - Tarn 4

 Released in 2016 by the lineup of Scott Doonican, Björn Doonicansson, Alan Doonican #2 and Andy Doonican, it was later re-recorded and re-released 2019 as part of The Leap of Faith Project by Scott, Björn and Alan #2.
 The cover artwork is a pastiche of London 0 - Hull 4 by The Housemartins, and it contains a parodies of The Housemartins' Happy Hour, Caravan Of Love and The Beautiful South's I'll Sail This Ship Alone.
+Both the 2016 and 2019 releases were issued on CD, but in 2025, Scott Doonican reissued it on vinyl too.

 Ave It: Bold As Brass

 Released in 2017, it was the first of several albums to be mixed and mastered by Joel Howe.
 The cover artwork is a pastiche of Axis : Bold As Love by The Jimi Hendrix Experience, featuring the line-up of Scott Doonican, Björn Doonicansson and Alan Doonican #2.
 The album opens with a parody of Hendrix's Crosstown Traffic, which features electric guitar performed by Graham Oliver, founder-member of heavy metal band Saxon.
 Oliver joins the band again on one of the album's two hidden tracks, a cover of Saxon's Wheels Of Steel.
+The original release was issued on CD, but in 2025, Scott Doonican reissued it on vinyl too.